A year-round school greenhouse creates a hands-on classroom where numerous math and science

 After securing funding, or even before, we recommend making a timeline for the project.
 Working backwards from your ideal completion date is often a good strategy.
 For instance, constructing the greenhouse is usually easiest during the summer recess, however, this means securing building permits and funding in advance.
 It’s important to be realistic about timelines, and insert key deadlines like ‘submit building permit.’
 As an example, here is the timeline we came up with for the Community School greenhouse, after they had completed fundraising for their project:

 - Summer Year 1: Identify project goals and scope

 - Fall Year 1: Create basic greenhouse design, partnering with Ceres to design a custom school greenhouse

 - Winter Year 1: Finalize greenhouse design, select a local contractor and finalized the budget.
-During this time, the Ceres team could also created an engineered greenhouse plan for permit approval
+During this time, the Ceres team could also create an engineered greenhouse plan for permit approval

-- Spring Year 2: Submit permit for approval, prepare site and make construction timeline
+- Spring Year 2: Submit permit for approval, prepare the site and make construction timeline

 - Fall Year 2: Greenhouse opens, students finish installing aquaponic greenhouse systems and planting beds inside

 After the greenhouse is built, who will manage it?
 Like any garden, a school greenhouse comes with certain tasks: watering, seeding, harvesting, monitoring for pests, etc. It’s important to clarify how these tasks will be managed.
 Many schools hire a separate greenhouse manager to oversee the greenhouse and direct some gardening specific classes or extracurricular activities.
 In the case of the VMS school greenhouse, for example, the school created a new position for this role.
 In other cases, greenhouse management is shared among a group of volunteers or instructors.